Financial Literacy for Dads: 7 Reasons It’s Crucial for Every Family

 • Are honest about their spending habits.
 (43% vs 34%)

 The keyword here is “parents”.
 Both mom and dad should exemplify financial responsibility to their children.
 We have already learned that only 35% of adult males around the world are financially literate.
 What about women?
-Well, they are even behind us by 5%.
-Only 30% of adult females worldwide are familiar with finance.
+Well, they are even behind by 5%.
+Only 30% of adult females worldwide are skilled at handling money.

-As heads of the family, we must ensure our wives are also capable of managing our finances effectively.
+As heads of the family, we must ensure our wives are also capable of managing our finances.
 When both parents demonstrate proper financial discipline, children are more likely to follow.

 The Bible says that, “a good man leaves an inheritance to his children’s children.”
 While inheritance involves more than just money and possessions, most parents choose to pass down riches to their children.
 I’m sure they are handing them over with good intentions and love.
 Unfortunately, inherited fortune often does more harm than good when handed to financially incompetent descendants.

 It’s easy to pass down the wealth.
 Passing down the character is a different story.
-Let’s train our children to be capable of inheritance.
+Let’s train our children to be capable inheritors.

 Another red flag to watch out for is the word “guarantee“.
 The truth is, there are no guarantees in the financial world.
 We all play by the risks we can tolerate: high risks give high returns; low risks give low returns.
 If someone promises you a low risk with a high return investment, then it’s a potential scam.
 On the other end, I’m sure nobody wants to venture into anything high risk with low return.